 Remember the days when you’d arrive in Europe and buy a “burner” phone?
 It would have a local number, which you’d send to anyone who needed to get in touch with you.
 After your trip, you’d throw it out or put it in a drawer to save for the next trip.

-You may leave your hotel room at 9 am and be out & about for 10 hours.
-During that time, you’ll use google maps, take photos, post on social media, send messages, and more.
+There will be days when you leave your hotel room at 9 am and be out and about for 10 straight hours.
+During that time, you’ll use Google maps, take photos, post on social media, send messages, and more.
+The limiting factor in using cell phones in Italy is no longer data use, but battery life.

 During your Italy trip, you should ideally take out your phone, use it, and put it away.
 Don’t leave it sitting on the table at an outdoor cafe if someone walking by could grab it.
 Don’t carry it in a shallow pocket, especially in train stations or crowded areas.